 The Sheraton Mall of the Emirates Hotel (formerly Pullman Mall of the Emirates) was constructed adjacent to the extension of the Mall of the Emirates and opened for business in September 2010.
-Since 1 February 2013, this hotel has been managed by Sheraton and offers 481 keys and features two restaurants, two bars and extensive meeting facilities.
-MAF Properties changed the operator of the former Pullman Mall of the Emirates to Sheraton Mall of the Emirates Hotel under a management agreement with Starwoods (Sheraton) at the beginning of 2013.
-The term of the hotel management contract is 15 years.
-Sheraton's compensation includes base and incentive fees which are paid in exchange for the provision of its services which includes property management, food and beverage outlet and banquet management, hiring and termination of staff, sales and marketing and finance and accounting in line with the global brand standards and practices of five star hotels.
+Since 1 February 2013, this hotel has been managed by Sheraton and offers 481 keys and features two restaurants (one of which is leased), one café, three bars (one of which is leased) and extensive meeting facilities.
+Majid Al Futtaim Properties changed the operator of the former Pullman Mall of the Emirates to Sheraton Mall of the Emirates Hotel under a management agreement with Marriott at the beginning of 2013.